linode/docs/products/compute/kubernetes/guides/_index.md

 ## Building Blocks

-- [Install kubectl](/docs/products/compute/kubernetes/guides/install-kubectl): Before you create a cluster with LKE, you’ll need to install kubectl on your local machine.
+- [Install kubectl](/docs/products/compute/kubernetes/guides/install-kubectl): Before you create a cluster with LKE, you need to install kubectl on your local machine.

 - [Create an LKE Cluster](/docs/products/compute/kubernetes/guides/create-lke-cluster): Quickly and easily create an LKE cluster from the Cloud Manager with a just a few clicks.

-- [Download Your kubeconfg](/docs/products/compute/kubernetes/guides/download-kubeconfig): Download the kubeconfig file so you can interact with your cluster with kubectl from the command line.
+- [Download Your kubeconfig](/docs/products/compute/kubernetes/guides/download-kubeconfig): Download the kubeconfig file so you can interact with your cluster with kubectl from the command line.

 - [Delete an LKE Cluster](/docs/products/compute/kubernetes/guides/delete-cluster): You can delete an entire cluster from the Cloud Manager.